 - 12-15 corn tortillas

-- Spoon about 2 tbsp pork over the tortilla and sprinkle with onion and cilantro.
+Spoon about 2 tablespoon pork over the tortilla and sprinkle with onion and cilantro.

 On tomorrow's Menu, Crock Pot Mexican Refried Beans and Mexican Restaurant style rice!